Speaker

 Description

-Accurate Beam-Position Monitor (BPM) calibration is essential for high-quality optics measurements and reliable beam-based diagnostics in the Large Hadron Collider (LHC).
-Recent in-depth analyses combining advanced optics-measurement techniques with cross-checks from complementary beam instrumentation have revealed the presence of a previously unnoticed systematic calibration bias of approximately 3 % in arc BPMs.
-This correction has been implemented at the start of the 2025 operational year, leading to improved consistency.
+Accurate Beam-Position Monitor (BPM) calibration is essential for high-quality optics measurements and reliable beam-based diagnostics in the Large Hadron Collider.
+Recent in-depth analyses combining advanced optics-measurement techniques, including measurements of a novel $60^{\circ}$ optics, with cross-checks from complementary beam instrumentation have revealed the presence of a previously unnoticed systematic calibration bias of approximately 3\,\% in arc BPMs.
+This correction has been implemented at the start of 2025, leading to improved consistency.
 Despite these improvements, not all aspects of the discrepancy have yet been fully understood.
-This contribution presents the investigations that enabled the identification of the bias, open questions, and implications for future LHC operation.
+This contribution presents the investigations that enabled the identification of the bias, open questions, and implications for future operation.

 | In which format do you inted to submit your paper? | LaTeX |